VisualFP/docs/SA/design_concept/content/poc/options_deployment_webapp.typ

 = Web Application

-A web application has a frontend and a backend.
+A web application has a front end and a back end.
-The frontend is statically served to the user in a web browser and communicates through an #ac("API") with the backend, which is hosted on a server.
+The front end is statically served to the user in a web browser and communicates through an #ac("API") with the backend hosted on a server.

-Pros:
-- Frontend and backend can be written in entirely different programming languages.
-- Users don't have to install anything on their devices.
-- There is no need to support different operating systems, since most devices can run a web browser.
+The advantages are that the front end and back end can be written in entirely different programming languages, that the users don't have to install anything on their devices, and that there is no need to support multiple operating systems explicitly since most devices can run a web browser.

-Cons:
-- The backend needs to organize VisualFP source files for multiple users at the same time.
-- The backend needs to be hosted on a server.
+The drawbacks are that the back end would be responsible for managing the users files, and the application must be hosted on a server.